True Bible Facts and Biblical Stories

 Israel declared Jerusalem its capital in 1950.

-America and the world finally recognized Jerusalem as Israel's capital in 2017.
+America and the world finally recognized Jerusalem as the capital of Israel in 2017.

-An intriguing Bible fact has come true about open homosexuality being prevalent.
+An intriguing fact from the Bible has come true regarding the prevalence of open homosexuality.

 -